What you need to know

 6. Competency based completion

-▢ I know that I can progress through my apprenticeship at a rate reflecting my skills development rather than to a specific timeframe.
+▢ I know that I can progress through my apprenticeship or traineeship at a rate that reflects my skills development, rather than to a specific timeframe.

 For more information, see: